The generalized work function algorithm is competitive for the generalized 2-server problem: Introduction

-In the \emph{continues} \CNN problem~\cite{AugustineGravin2010} there is one request which follows a continuous path in $\RR^2$ and the online server must serve it continuously by aligning either horizontally or vertically.
-It generalizes the orthogonal version in the sense that any $c$-competitive algorithm for the continues problem implies a $c$-competitive algorithm for the orthogonal problem.
-Augustine and Gravin~\cite{AugustineGravin2010} give a $6.46$-competitive memoryless algorithm (improving the 9 from~\cite{IwamaYonezawa2004}).
+In the \emph{continuous} \CNN problem~\cite{AugustineGravin2010}, there is one request which follows a continuous path in $\RR^2$ and the online server must serve it continuously by aligning either horizontally or vertically.
+It generalizes the orthogonal version in the sense that any $c$-competitive algorithm for the continuous problem implies a $c$-competitive algorithm for the orthogonal problem.
+Augustine and Gravin~\cite{AugustineGravin2010} give a $6.46$-competitive memoryless algorithm (improving the 9 from~\cite{IwamaYonezawa2004} mentioned above).

 The \emph{axis-bound} \CNN problem was introduced by Iwama and Yonezawa~\cite{IwamaYonezawa2001,IwamaYonezawa2002} and is the special case in which the server can only move on the $x$- and $y$-axis.
 They give an upper bound of 9 and a lower bound of $4+\sqrt{5}$.
 The lower bound was raised to 9 in~\cite{AusielloBL2004b}.
-In that paper they also give an alternative $9$-competitive algorithm by formulating it as a \emph{two point request problem}~\cite{Bu96}.
+That paper also gives an alternative $9$-competitive algorithm by formulating it as a \emph{two point request problem}~\cite{Bu96}.
 Finally, the \emph{box bound} \CNN problem~\cite{AusiellBL2004a} is the restriction in which the server can move only on the boundary of a rectangle and requests are inside the rectangle.
 The problem can be transformed into the 4-point request problem~\cite{AusiellBL2004a}.
 An upper bound of $88.71$ for the latter problem follows from the paper by Burley~\cite{Bu96}.